ruff-drivers/ruff-v1-usb-storage-manager/README.md

 # USB Storage Manager for Ruff

-This package manages all of the block storage with USB interfae.
+This package manages all of the block storages with USB interfae.

 This package has two parts: one is the storage manager and the other is the driver of storage.

 The storage manager supplies the `mount` or `unomut` events when storage is plugged into or unplugged from the system.

 The driver of storage supplies some specific functions.

+The type of file system of the storage must be `FAT32`.

 ## Supported Engines